-The arrangement between a parent or guardian with local custodian of a student who will be 17 years and younger is usually an informal one.
-This type of agreement, known an informal custodianship in some states or territories, and it does NOT necessitate for a family court order.
-A custodian can be an extended family member, a family friend, or a host family member at the homestay.
+The arrangement between a parent or guardian with a local custodian of a student who will be 17 years and younger is usually an informal one.
+It is known as an informal custodianship in most states and provinces in the United States and Canada.
+Often, this type of custodianship does NOT necessitate a family court order.
+A custodian can be an extended family member, family friend, or homestay family member.

 A custodian must be a local citizen or a permanent resident.
 She or he should be able to assist with the guardianship role as a school registration requirement.
-The custodian will substitute a parent or guardian, who lives abroad, in her or his role as a guardianship with the school.
+The custodian will substitute a guardian who lives abroad with her or his duties.
 The following are guardianship responsibilities with the school.

 The custodian duties:

 Assist the student school registration or arrival at school:

 - Attend the admission intake meeting with the admissions office at the school board.